|

 - Place any downloadable files directly in your node's

 storage/filesdirectory.
-They are not copied from the repo. - Make sure the deploy script is executable:
+They are not copied from the repo. - Confirm the SSH user can run

 The workflow in .forgejo/workflows/deploy.yml deploys on pushes to